unixbhaskar/slpkg/README.rst

 .. image:: https://raw.githubusercontent.com/dslackw/images/master/slpkg/open-source-logo.png
     :target: https://github.com/dslackw/slpkg

-Slpkg is `Open Source <http://en.wikipedia.org/wiki/Open_source>`_ and written in Python language.
-It's use is for installing, upgrading, removing and monitoring packages in Slackware linux distribution stable release.
+Slpkg is `Open Source <http://en.wikipedia.org/wiki/Open_source>`_ software written in Python language.
+It's use is for managing packages in Slackware linux distribution.
 Species are adapted to two repositories:

 - SBo - `slackbuilds.org <http://slackbuilds.org/>`_
 - Slack - `slackware.com <http://www.slackware.com/>`_

-The slpkg cooperate in accordance with the standards of the organization slackbuilds.org to build a package, are also used as the Slackware instructions for installing, upgrading or removing a package.
+Slpkg works in accordance with the standards of the organization slackbuilds.org to builds a packages.
+Also uses the Slackware linux instructions for installation, upgrading or removing a package.

 What makes slpkg to distinguish it from other tools; The user friendliness is its primary target as well as easy to understand and use, also use color to highlight packages and